corrode/corrode.github.io/content/blog/lifetimes/index.md

 }
 ```

-Here, `'de` means "this lifetime is tied to the deserializer".
+Here, `'de` means "this lifetime is tied to the deserializer"
+or "this thing lives as long as the deserializer does."
 Suddenly, that syntax makes a lot more sense!

 If you're curious, see [serde's detailed explanation of deserializer lifetimes ](https://serde.rs/lifetimes.html).